nodemailer/ethereal-www/docs/faq.md

 #### 8\.
 How is this sustainable

 Ethereal Email service is funded by the ads displayed on [Nodemailer.com](https://nodemailer.com/about/).
 So don't forget to click on these banners!

+#### 9\.
+Must I use Nodemailer for Ethereal?

+No, you can use any mail client or library that supports SMTP